Words by Meritxell Rosell

-Dr. Yoshimasa Kato is a japanese artist, whose work spans from sound and media art to kinetic light sculpture.
-CLOT Magazine came across his work through an exciting collaboration project with Dr. Yuichi Ito, for which they received honourable mention in the interactive art category in Ars Electrónica, 2007.
-Neurobiology, cognition, sound vibration and sculpture blended and morphed into a performance within close interaction with the audience.
+Dr Yoshimasa Kato is a Japanese artist, whose work spans from sound and media art to kinetic light sculpture.
+CLOT Magazine came across his work through an exciting collaboration project with Dr Yuichi Ito, for which they received an honourable mention in the interactive art category in Ars Electrónica, 2007.
+Neurobiology, cognition, sound vibration and sculpture blended and morphed into performance within close interaction with the audience.

 Your work involves or has involved sound, performance, kinetic art, light and new media technology.
 When and how did the fascination with them come about?

 My grandfather is a carpenter who would create various objects at home when I was a child.
 I was able to witness many machines and tools being used, and I was excited to see how products were completed.
 I understood the joy of creating items, and so I enrolled in the university to learn about art and computers.
 As such, I was able to learn about new media art.